-The zero conditional is the easiest if-clause you can use in English.
+The zero conditional is the easiest if clause you can use in English.
 This means that these sentences have ‘if’ or ‘when’ in them and a result of a certain condition.
-This article offers a full overview of what the zero conditional is, how to form it and there are also exercises at the bottom of the page.
+This article offers a complete overview of what the zero conditional is, how to form it and there are also exercises at the bottom of the page.

 The zero conditional is used when you have a condition and a situation that is the result of that condition.
 You use the zero conditional to talk about situations that are always true.
 It is commonly used to talk about general or scientific facts or even to give instructions.

 - If you heat water to 100°C, it boils.

 - Your phone breaks if you drop it.